HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 **Processor**

 The beauty of the Intel 4th Gen Core Series is that it is old enough to run Mac OS X Tiger 10.4 and recent enough to run macOS Sonoma natively.
 Although it needs a custom kernel in Mac OS X Tiger 10.4.11, and spoof CPUID to Nehalem for Mac OS X Snow Leopard 10.6 and Lion 10.7.

 **Graphic Card**

 This is the tricky part.
 I needed a GPU that is natively compatible with Tiger and can be patched with OCLP in Sonoma.
 I checked Dortania GPU Buyers Guide both the [Legacy AMD](https://dortania.github.io/GPU-Buyers-Guide/legacy-gpus/legacy-amd.html#hd-6000-series-6xxx/) and [Legacy Nvidia](https://dortania.github.io/GPU-Buyers-Guide/legacy-gpus/legacy-nvidia.html/).

 For AMD, I found that the HD 2000 Series are supported natively from 10.4 to 10.13, I tested AMD Radeon HD 2400 XT but it didn't work with any of the supposed supported macOS versions, it turns out legacy AMD GPUs are a hit or a miss even if they are officially supported by Apple, unlike Nvidia legacy should work properly if you [patch](https://dortania.github.io/OpenCore-Post-Install/gpu-patching/nvidia-patching/) your GPU in DeviceProperties.

 So, I bought an NVIDIA Quadro FX 5600 that is compatible with Mac OS X Leopard through macOS High SIerra according to [Dortania](https://dortania.github.io/GPU-Buyers-Guide/legacy-gpus/legacy-nvidia.html#geforce-8-8xxx-series) but apparently this GPU is also compatible with Mac OS X Tiger if you use `NVinject.kext`.
 Indeed after using this GPU with `NVinject.kext`, DeviceProperties patching, and OCLP, it worked with all Intel macOS releases.

 **Storage**

 The first issue with storage is that AHCI cause a kernel panic with Mac OS X Tiger, so I had to disable AppleAHCIPort and install Tiger on a USB flash drive.
 The second issue, it is a weird one!
 1/2 times OS X Mountain Lion doesn't detect my 2TB SSD and thus I got stuck at "Waiting for root device", I installed Mountain Lion on a 128 GB SSD.
 The other macOS releases can be installed on any SATA SSD without any issues.

 **Ethernet**

 It is a bit complicated to get my Ethernet (Realtek RTL8151GH-CG) working on all macOS versions.
 I had to use three different versions of the kext, [RealtekR1000](https://sourceforge.net/projects/realtekr1000/) for Mac OS X Tiger and Leopard, [Realtek RTL8111 v1.2.3](https://bitbucket.org/RehabMan/os-x-realtek-network/downloads/RehabMan-Realtek-Network-2014-1016.zip) for Mac OS X Snow Leopard through macOS High Sierra while forcing IONetworkingFamily for Mac OS X Tiger through Mountain Lion, and finally [RealtekRTL8111 v2.4.2](https://github.com/Mieze/RTL8111_driver_for_OS_X/releases/tag/2.4.2) for macOS Mojave and later.

 **Audio**

 - The onboard Realtek ALC221 audio doesn't work on Mac OS X Leopard and Tiger.
 Consider using a USB DAC headset/speaker for audio funcionality.
 - The onboard audio is working on Mac OS X Snow Leopard and Lion using [VoodooHDA-FAT](https://github.com/khronokernel/Legacy-Kexts/blob/master/FAT/Zip/VoodooHDA.kext.zip)
 - The onboard audio is working on OS X Mountain Lion and later using AppleALC with layout-id 11.

 This project was created from scratch using the [Dortania](https://dortania.github.io/getting-started/) guide specifically for the HP Z640, but should work on the Z440 and Z480 with a few [adjustments](https://github.com/HJebbour/Z640-Hackintosh/tree/main#pre-installation).

-**DISCLAIMER:**
-As you embark on your Hackintosh journey you are encouraged to **READ** the entire README and [Dortania](https://dortania.github.io/getting-started/) guides before you start.

-This Z640 Hackintosh project aims to be an all-in-one maintained hub for Opencore-based hackintoshes on the HP Zx40 family.
-In short, this Z640-Hackintosh is very stable and is currently my daily driver.
-I fully recommend this project to anyone looking for an old Mac Pro alternative.

-This OpenCore-EFI should work as is with macOS Catalina, Big Sur, Monterey, Ventura, Sonoma and Sequoia (DP1).

-You can find a wealth of knowledge on [Reddit](https://www.reddit.com/r/hackintosh/), [TonyMacX86](https://www.tonymacx86.com) or [Google](https://www.google.com).

-**Important:** In order to upgrade to macOS 14.4+ the value of `Misc -> Security -> SecureBootModel` must be set to `Disabled` in config.plist until the upgrade completely finishes.

-Should you find an error, or improve anything, be it in the config itself or in the my documentation, please consider opening an issue or a pull request to contribute.

-**I am not responsible for any damages you may cause.**

 ## Summary